chahnel/kroehne.github.io/4_Cookbook.md

 Several text blocks can be defined.
 They can overlap and may consist of fragments.
 Text blocks can be used to delimit correct answers in a text but also to delimit false answers.

-A text block can be defined by highlighting text in the Rich Text Editor, clicking the “New text block” button afterwards and setting a name in the appearing popup dialog.
-The extent of an existing text block can be changed by first selecting the regarding text block from the menu on the left, then highlighting the text area which should be defined for the text block and by clicking the “Change text block” button afterwards.
+A text block can be defined by highlighting text in the Rich Text Editor, clicking the ?New text block? button afterwards and setting a name in the appearing popup dialog.
+The extent of an existing text block can be changed by first selecting the regarding text block from the menu on the left, then highlighting the text area which should be defined for the text block and by clicking the ?Change text block? button afterwards.

-A distant text part can be added to an existing text block without changing the existing text parts, by highlighting the text which should be added an by then clicking the “Add to the text block” button.
+A distant text part can be added to an existing text block without changing the existing text parts, by highlighting the text which should be added an by then clicking the ?Add to the text block? button.

 The following tool bar is available for the management of text blocks:

 ![](images/media/image345.png)

-The first button “New text block” creates a new text blocks.
+The first button ?New text block? creates a new text blocks.
 A unique name has to be specified.
 This button is context sensitive and only active when some text is selected.
-The “Delete” button allows deleting a text block (with all its text fragments) or only an individual text block fragment, depending of the selected element in the text block tree structure.
+The ?Delete? button allows deleting a text block (with all its text fragments) or only an individual text block fragment, depending of the selected element in the text block tree structure.
 This button is context sensitive and only active when some text block or text block fragment is selected in the text block list.

-The third button “Change text block” is used to modify a text block.
+The third button ?Change text block? is used to modify a text block.
 It is active when a text block is selected in the text block list and a selection is made in the text.
 When pressed the complete text block is replaced with the new selected text.

-The fourth button “Add to text block” is used to add a new text block fragment to an existing text block.
+The fourth button ?Add to text block? is used to add a new text block fragment to an existing text block.
 It is active when a text block is selected in the text block list and a text is selected.
 When presses the selected text block fragment will be added to the current text block.

-The last button “Refresh” is used to refresh the text block list (and tree structure) after text has been changed in the Rich Text Editor which might implicitly delete or modify text block fragments or complete text blocks.
+The last button ?Refresh? is used to refresh the text block list (and tree structure) after text has been changed in the Rich Text Editor which might implicitly delete or modify text block fragments or complete text blocks.

 *The following Example shows the definition of Text Blocks for the Minimum and Maximim Correct Response and for the Miss Area: *

 Question: What is the latest time that children should arrive at preschool?

-Minimum: “9”
+Minimum: ?9?

-Maximum: “Please have your child here by 9:00 am.”
+Maximum: ?Please have your child here by 9:00 am.?

 To score the highlighted text response to this question at runtime, text blocks have to be defined.
 The picture shows the definition of the Minimum Correct Response (Text Block T1):